 In 2001, the Tasman district endured one of the most notable droughts for decades, with significant economic and environmental effects on the region.
 In response to the 2001 drought, Tasman District Council took action:

 - water metering and rationing was extended to all Waimea plains permit holders

 - a moratorium on all new water permits was continued, and

 - a new ‘holding pattern’ water management regime was instigated and incorporated in the Tasman Resource Management Plan (TRMP).

 A community group, the Waimea Water Augmentation Committee (WWAC), formed in 2003 to investigate options for improving the ecological health of the Waimea River and ensuring a secure water supply for current and future water users.

 WWAC was represented by a diverse group of stakeholders including irrigators, iwi, Fish & Game, DoC and Tasman District and Nelson City Councils.
-After spending $6 million on investigations and discussions with the community, as well as much voluntary time over the last 15 years, WWAC has recommended that the Waimea Community Dam is the best solution to provide a secure water supply for the whole community.
+After spending $6 million on investigations and discussions with the community, as well as much voluntary time over about 17 years, WWAC recommended the Waimea Community Dam as the best solution to provide a secure water supply for the whole community.

 A new way to manage the water supply

-New water management provisions in the TRMP for the Waimea Plains became operative on 10 March 2014.
-The TRMP contains different allocation limits, minimum flows and rationing triggers that apply when the Dam is in place as well as transitional arrangements until the Dam is operating.
+New water management provisions in the Tasman Resource Management Plan (TRMP) for the Waimea Plains became operative on 10 March 2014.
+The TRMP contains allocation limits, minimum flows and rationing triggers that apply when the Dam is in place as well as transitional arrangements until the Dam is operating.
 Find out more information about how Tasman District Council will manage water during the interim and after the Dam is completed.

 National Policy Statement for Freshwater Management